mail3protocol/mail3-me-button/README.md

 ## Usage

-`mail-me-button` is a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components), Just like a HTML element, `mail-me-button` has some built-in attributes:
+`mail-me-button` is a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components), Just like an HTML element, `mail-me-button` has some built-in attributes:

 * `address(string)`: If this address is provided, `mail-me-button` displays the number of unread messages between this address and the currently logged in mailbox in Mail3 app, otherwise it displays the number of all unread messages.
 * `lite(boolean)`: in lite mode, `mail-me-button` will be displayed as a circular Icon without text.